digbmc/cwd-toolkit/_projects/05_embedded-content.md

 header:
     teaser: /assets/images/default-2.jpg
-    overlay_image: /assets/images/default-2.jpg  # Putting the path to an image here will replace the header image.
+    image: /assets/images/default-2.jpg  # Putting the path to an image here will replace the header image.
-    image_description: "Describe your image here" # It is good practice to include an image desription as alt text.
+    image_description: "Many open books scattered and layered on top of each other in a beam of sunlight." # It is good practice to include an image desription as alt text.
     caption: # Put a caption for your image here.
 It will display in the bottom right corner of the image.
     show_overlay_excerpt: false